 Then, still before D-Day we tell them: "So now tell me, what does it mean when one loses at a game?
 Does it mean one is no good at it?"
 And some of them will spontaneously say: "No!
 It means we didn't practice enough!" or "we need to practice more!"

 What I love about this approach is the growth mindset focus and that the adults work on preparing the child so even when he or she gets upset, the lesson of sportsmanship is still instilled.

 Along the lines of letting children lose, this advice comes from another parent:

 If your child starts to lose it over losing, try supportively ignoring them.
 Nothing you can say in the heat of the moment will be helpful anyway.
 If you need to respond, keep it brief and low key, and don't try to teach skills or direct their behaviour.

 I totally agree that you can't say anything that will stick while they are having a breakdown!

-Will My Child Ever Be Okay With Losing?
+Will My Child Ever Be Okay with Losing?

 Maybe.
 Maybe not.
 If you have read all the way to the bottom of this post, it is probably because you are searching for answers and you know from personal experience that learning how to lose graciously does not come easily to many children.
 I'm sure we all know a few overly-competitive adults, too.

-Obviously, I want to be able to play a game with my child, or watch him play on a sports team without worrying about the size of the blowup at the end, but I also know it is a process and I can celebrate little wins (pun!) when he doesn’t get upset, or when he disappointment doesn’t last as long as usual.
-I know that if I keep plugging away and being kind, showing empathy and support when needed he will take to heart the lessons of being a gracious loser.
+Obviously, I want to be able to play a game with my child, or watch him play on a sports team without worrying about the size of the blowup at the end, but I also know it is a process and I can celebrate little wins (pun!) when he doesn't get upset, or when his disappointment doesn't last as long as usual.
+I know that if I keep plugging away and being kind, showing empathy and support when needed, he will take to heart the lessons of being a gracious loser.

 A big thank you to all of you who offered your advice for how to help a sore loser!